devansh42/devansh42.github.io/index.md

 ---
 layout: default
 nav_order: 1
-title: Home
+title: GStatic - Static Site Hosting for Everyone
 ---

 ## GStatic - Static Site Hosting for Every Developer

-Host your Hobby Projects for Free at [GStatic](https://gstatic.tech)
+Host your Hobby Projects for Free at [GStatic](http://gstatic.tech)

 ## Install in a Single Command Line